RillingDev/planning-poker/ARCHITECTURE.md

 Extensions are primarily controlled using spring profiles that start with the prefix `extension:`.
 This is then delegated to the web app.

+Extensions may use the REST API resources at `/api/extensions/{extension-key}` and `/api/rooms/{room-name}/extensions/{extension-key}` to implement own endpoints, with the first being for global, and the second for per-room options.

 ## Guidelines

 ### Frontend